 How is drinking water protected from this risk?

 Cross connections posing a higher hazard must have more advanced protection.
 Properties with a well and a connection to the public water supply, for instance, will likely require a reduced pressure backflow assembly.
+The type of backflow assembly required depends on the risk posed by the potential cross connection.

 What can I do to protect my drinking water?